minprog/prog-project/info/10 Syllabus.md

 ## Activies

-*Daily stand-up* --- You will be part of a group of five students who work on similar projects.
-Each day at 10 in the morning, you will have a stand-up meeting to discuss progress.
+*Stand-up* --- You will be part of a group of five students who work on similar projects.
+In week 1, each day at 10 in the morning, you will have a stand-up meeting to discuss progress.
 Every group member highlights the work of the previous day, plans for today, and potential problems ahead.
 From time to time, stand-ups will be visited by instructors or assistants.
+Need to make a selfie.

 *Hour of code* --- where you will present your code an explain your design decisions.
 These sessions are meant to help each other and provide constructive feedback.

+*Lab sessions* ---

 *Friday presentations* --- You will also be part of a larger group with an assigned *mentor* who will guide and coach you during the project.
 An important part of this is the weekly presentation on Friday where you will update your group on current progress.

-*Code reviews* --- Every Wednesday from the second week on, you will perform a systematic review of the codebase of one of your team members.
-You will get a list of topics to help you focus your feedback.
-This will help you, and your team members, to deliver better code as part of the final application.

-*Guest lectures* --- Where possible, some guest lectures will be scheduled.
-These lectures will help you get ideas on how to make your project even better and what to do when the projects are over.
-As a general rule, you need to attend them all.

 *Process book* --- Together with your completed software project, you will hand in a process book that documents the development process as well as the finalized application.
 This will help us grade your project.
 Without a detailed process book, we cannot grade your project.